 It’s been predicted that someday, these coloured bridal wears may steal the shine off white wedding gowns.

-- Greek Goddess Design: if you want a style that’s not only classic, but sexy with a modern twist, you’ll love the enchanting cut of a Greek goddess-inspired dress.
+- Greek Goddess Design: if you want a style that’s not only classic but sexy with a modern twist, you’ll love the enchanting cut of a Greek goddess-inspired dress.
 It can come either as a long fluid gown or as a romantic dress with overlapping layers that almost clasps your silhouette.

 Victorian: Winter bridal gowns accented with gold tones are popular for winter or fall weddings.
 Choose darker coloured gowns in tones like champagne and dark ivory, especially in natural fabrics such as raw silk.
-Wear gold jewelry accessories to compliment these colours and textures.
+Wear gold jewellery accessories to compliment these colours and textures.
 There is just something timeless about the richness of gold that adds luxury and elegance to bridal wear.

 And if you want a wedding dress that looks aged( kind of antique) you can always buy a white dress and have it professionally dyed to make it look like a timeless piece, an heirloom.

-Planning a wedding in winter, including ordering for your vintage inspired bridal gown, bridesmaid/flower girl dresses, etc. is best done well ahead of time.
+Planning a wedding in winter, including ordering for your vintage-inspired bridal gown, bridesmaid/flower girl dresses, etc. is best done well ahead of time.
 That’s the best and wise way to go.

 You’ll save money when you purchase everything a few months earlier.
 They are much cheaper to buy before the cold season sets in.

-Finally, if you are looking for something to give you inspiration or ideas of vintage inspired styles, this is best done on-line.
+Finally, if you are looking for something to give you inspiration or ideas of vintage-inspired styles, this is best done online.
 Even if you decide not to buy a wedding dress on the net, you will still see hundreds of bridal wear that will stir your creative juices.